iitd-plos/iitd-plos.github.io/col100/labs/lab14/labassignment14.md

 * You are given a vector array of integers.
 You can delete any number of elements from this array.
 * You have to make all elements in the array ***equal***.
 Find the ***minimum*** number of elements that must be deleted to achieve the same.
+* You are NOT supposed to modify given array, just calculate the minimum number of required deletes.

+> ***Example***
+> Array : {1, 34, 42, 34, 42, 34}
+> If we delete all 1s and 42s from the above array  : 3 deletes
+> If we delete all 1s and 34s from the above array  : 4 deletes
+> If we delete all 34s and 42s from the above array : 5 deletes
+> In each of the above cases we end up with equal numbers in the array.
+Therefore, ***minimum required deletes = 3***.

 ```cpp
 int getMinimumDeletes( vector<int> &elements )